netfoundry/minimal-mistakes/docs/_pages/v2/guide-authentication.md

 ## Send a Request to the NetFoundry API

 Include the expiring bearer token in your request to the NetFoundry API.
-You could source the shell script above to make `NETFOUNDRY_API_TOKEN` available.
+You could source the shell script below to make `NETFOUNDRY_API_TOKEN` available.

 **HTTPie**